JohnZonneveld/johnzonneveld.github.io/_posts/2022-12-12-Acurite Sensors On HA.md

 No other configuration is needed for the MQTT machine.
 With MQTT Explorer you can monitor the message arriving at the server.

+To monitor the incoming messages you can run 'mosquitto_sub -p 1883 -v -t "sensors/#"'

 ## Home Assistant

 This section was the most confusing, there is plenty of information available but it might not be completely up to date anymore.